dnsimple/dnsimple-support/content/articles/redirector.markdown

 URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

-The following redirect will not work, because you cannot add DNS records to single URLs:
+The following redirect will not work, because you cannot add a url to the name part of the URL record.

     foo.com/blog/ to bar.com/blog